kcaisley/kcaisley/Generators.md

 # Next Steps: Application

 - Phase/Freq.
 Detector:  Depending on Linear, Bang-Nonlinear.
 Noise Margin Suppresses Voltage Noise, mostly digital, this is a irregular but structural block, low gate/stage block, so this is best followed via a strictly procedural generation for schematic and layout.
 Can likely build from standard cells.
 Jitter does matter though.
-- Charge Pump:
+- Charge Pump: functional
 - Low Pass Filter: Passive, and so can be considered linear quite easily.
 Relatively straiforward to  solved with procedural sizing and layout.
 - Volt.
-Controlled Oscillator: Dominant source of jitter, can be very nonlinear around the
+Controlled Oscillator: Dominant source of jitter, can be very nonlinear
 - Divider: Straightforward for synchronous design, similar to PFD, take advantage of noise noise margin intrinsic to nonlinear operation, just pay attention to layout parasitic, jitter

 ![](IMG_1502.jpeg)